VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## Major Materials Order Form [NWT]

-This plugin generates a Major Materials Cable Order Form workbook for selected FDSAs.
+This tool generates a Major Materials Cable Order Form workbook for selected FDSAs.

 The following steps will allow you to execute the Major Materials Order Form functionality: